dev-bittu/quizapp/README.md

 ```

 ## Usage
-1. Start the Flask development server using the following command:
+1. Start the django development server using the following command:
 ```bash
 python manage.py runserver
 ```